vanus-labs/docs/tutorials/billing/README.md

 ## Overview

-Billings from cloud vendors allow users to observe the cost of resource.

 Vanus obtains bills by using interfaces from various cloud vendors.
 It uses Elasticsearch for data storage to achieve unified management of bills.
 It also notifies the team of abnormal expenses via Feishu-bot.
 ![billing](./billing.png)
-In this tutorial, you will learn how to use Cloud Billing Source of Vanus to aquire the billing from Cloud Service providers like AWS, AliCloud, and store the data in Elasticsearch, if any resource caused unusual billing, and would send out alret via feishu-bot.
+In this tutorial, you will learn how to use Cloud Billing Source of Vanus to acquire the billing from Cloud Service providers like AWS and AliCloud, and store the data in Elasticsearch.
+If any resource caused abnormal billing, alters would be sent out via feishu-bot.

 ## Prerequisites